Free Genetic Testing through My Retina Tracker

 - Complete the online request form at Carver Lab for your patient.
 For method of payment, select “Voucher”.

-- Have a blood sample drawn and sent to the Carver Lab including the voucher.
+- Draw a blood sample drawn.
+Send it to the Carver Lab with the voucher.

-- In an effort to increase insurance reimbursement for genetic testing, we are asking all Project CHM participants to submit their testing to their insurance company.
-Patients will receive an invoice from the Carver Lab marked PAID and should file this with their insurance carrier upon receipt.
+- To increase insurance reimbursement for genetic testing, please ask your patients to submit their testing to their insurance company.
+Carver Lab will send an invoice marked PAID to patients, who should then file the invoice with their insurance company.

-- CRF is also asking all Project CHM patient participants to register with the CHM Patient Registry by clicking on your preferred language to register English, French, German, Portuguese, or Spanish– the Patient Registry takes less than 5 min to complete.
+- Please ask your patients to register with the CHM Patient Registry by clicking on your preferred language to register English, French, German, Portuguese, or Spanish – the Patient Registry takes less than 5 min to complete.

 Physicians should receive results from the genetic testing within 3 months to share with their patients.
 If results have not been received within 3 months, please follow up with the Carver Laboratory.